 usually an opportunity to talk to the leader on a one to one basis during this time.

-St Mary’s completed a major refurbishment two years ago so that most rooms are single
+St Mary’s completed a major refurbishment in 2017 so that most rooms are single rooms and all

-facilities.
-Please click here to apply for the 2019 Retreat.
+Please click here for the online application form.

 If you would like to be added to the email list to be sent details of future Retreats